matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 was doing.
 All my friends were doing that.
 How many people in this room are doing that?
 Yeah.
 So when you look at programming languages, you really should look at: what are they for?
-There is no inherent goodness, like suitability constraints.
+There is no inherent goodness.
+There are suitability constraints.

 [Time 0:27:19]